“…can a single symbol represent infinite individuality?”

 These meanings are often ascribed historically and become established through use.
 But they also attain culturally specific meaning relating to use and association.
 The visual representation of characters (“glyphs,” in type design terms) add further complexity to characters: how they are designed adds a level of subjectivity to these ostensibly objective shapes.
 Their apparent black-and-white authority is of course consistently challenged, undermined, and altered, through inventive construction (emoticons) and to articulate complex ideas succinctly, such as conditions ($), authority (©) or warnings (!).

 For one half of this project, we’re going to specifically focus on non-alphanumeric characters and, at least for our primary project focus, ignore A–Z and 0–9.
 The Unicode Consortium, a Mountain View, CA, non-profit that develops and maintains international standards and data relating to text in software, provides a helpful, if daunting, guide for us.
-Their Unicode Standard assigns a unique number to every single character, no matter what platform, device, application or language.
-As of June 2018 their most recent version, Unicode 11.0, contains 137,439 characters covering 146 modern and historic scripts, as well as multiple symbol sets and emoji.
+Their Unicode Standard assigns a unique number to every single character, no matter what platform, device, application, or language.
+As of March 2019 their most recent version, Unicode 12.0, contains 137,928 characters covering 150 modern and historic scripts, as well as multiple symbol sets and emoji.
+There’s an admirable activist aspect to Unicode: their simple self-described mission is that “Everyone in the world should be able to use their own language on phones and computers.”
+It’s serious work: many languages are at risk of dying out, and without representation in our primary contemporary communication tools (keyboards) and mediums (text), they are all the more vulnerable to extinction.

-As for the other half of the project, a speculative future character that doesn’t yet exist, an emoji may or may not be the most appropriate way of articulating the idea, principle, or emotion that you're trying to communicate.
+As for the other half of the project, a speculative future character that doesn’t yet exist: an emoji may or may not be the most appropriate way of articulating the idea, principle, or emotion that you're trying to communicate.
+In this part of the project, you can move into the potentially more illustrative, pictographic realm of type and typography if you wish.

-You will select, analyse, research, and articulate graphically and in writing:1one existing, historically-established non-alphanumeric, non-emoji character found encoded in Unicode 11.0
+You will select, analyse, research, and articulate graphically and in writing:

 As a companion, you will also think about, research, invent, design and articulate graphically and in writing:

-2a new speculative character that typographically represents or symbolises a contemporary idea, condition, phenomenon, &c. relating to you, your interests, and/or culture at large, that doesn’t yet exist
+A new speculative character that typographically represents or symbolises a contemporary idea, condition, phenomenon, &c. relating to you, your interests, and/or culture at large, that doesn’t yet exist.

 Week 3: September 20